CQCL/pytket-docs/examples/README.md

 # pytket examples

-Here you can find notebooks showing features and example usage of `pytket`.
-The examples are built with [jupyterbook](https://jupyterbook.org/en/stable/intro.html).
+See the pytket examples built with jupyterbook [here](https://cqcl.github.io/examples/README.html).

 ## Notes for developers